ccyip/docker-taype/README.md

 To evaluate this artifact, first install [docker](https://www.docker.com/).
 Then download one of our docker images from Zenodo, depending on your machine's architecture.
 We provide images for amd64 (i.e. x86-64) and arm64 (e.g., for Apple Silicon Mac).
-You need around 12 GB of space to load them.
+You need around 12 GB of storage space to load them, and at least 4 GB of RAM for the container to run the experiments.

 Now you can load and run the downloaded docker image.
 The following commands create an image called `taype-image`, and start a container called `taype`.
 We